Updated on October 12, 2025

 Named after one of the most famous shipwrecks along the coast, Loch Ard Gorge is… gorgeous.
 Walk to the ‘Razor Back’ formation, follow the signposted shipwreck trail and head down to the beach.

-There is more to see here if you have time.
+There’s more to see here if you have any time.
 A historic cemetery, Mutton Bird Island, The Blowhole and the walk continues down to another beach…

 Great Ocean Road Self Drive Tour Loch Ard Gorge